Do I have to pay ‘side hustle tax’ when I sell items online?

 Last updated:

-A change in rules for digital platforms like Vinted, eBay and Depop means they will start to report your earnings to HM Revenue & Customs (HMRC) if you sell more than a certain amount.
-So will you need to pay tax?
+Digital platforms like Vinted, eBay, Etsy and Depop must report your earnings to HM Revenue & Customs (HMRC) if you sell more than a certain amount.
+So, do you need to pay tax?
 Here’s what you need to know.

-While it’s been nicknamed the “side hustle tax”, it isn’t a new tax.
+While it’s been nicknamed the “side hustle tax”, there isn’t a different tax for selling things online.
 It’s just the same income tax you’d pay on any other job.
-So if you didn’t owe any tax on this income before, and you continue to use online platforms the same way, you won’t have to start paying tax on them now.

-The change is part of new rules that came into effect at the start of 2024 that the UK agreed to follow as part of the Organisation for Economic Cooperation and Development (OECD).
+But, since 2025, online selling platforms have to share information about your earnings with HMRC.
+This is part of new rules that the UK agreed to follow as part of the Organisation for Economic Cooperation and Development (OECD).

-No. The reporting rule only applies to accounts that sell more than 30 items a year or who turn over more than 2,000 euros (currently around £1,735).
+No. The reporting rule only applies to accounts that sell more than 30 items or earn more than 2,000 euros a year (currently around £1,735).

-Do I still need to pay tax if I’m selling my old stuff?
+Do I need to pay tax if I’m selling my old stuff?

 If you’re genuinely selling your own possessions, it’s unlikely you will need to declare your earnings and pay tax.

-If you’re buying things for the sake of selling them at a profit, then you’re likely ‘trading’ and you might owe tax on what you make.
+If you’re buying or making things for the sake of selling them at a profit, then you’re likely ‘trading’ and you might owe tax on what you make.

 You will need to tell the HMRC if: